Separating path systems: A general strategy

-We then prove Theorem \ref{thm_trees} in Section \ref{trees}.
-We conclude the paper in Section \ref{conclusion} with a discussion of related questions and problems.

-\section{A General Strategy}
+\section{A general strategy}

-Theorems \ref{thm_linear_min_deg} and \ref{thm_random_graphs} are proved similarly, using the following strategy.
-Let $G_1,G_2$ be subgraphs of $G$ which partition the edge set of $G$.
-By Corollary \ref{path_decomposition}, there exists a path decomposition of $G_1$ with at most $n$ paths $P_1,\ldots,P_n$.
-We decompose the edges of $G_1$ into at most $3n$ matchings $M_1,\ldots,M_{3n}$ as follows.
-We start with $M_1=\ldots=M_{3n}=\emptyset$ and add the edges of $G_1$ one by one to a suitably chosen matching $M_i$.
+Theorems~\ref{sepsys13-theorem_linear_min_deg} and~\ref{sepsys13-theorem_random_graphs} are proved similarly, using the following strategy.
+Let $G_1$ and $G_2$ be subgraphs of $G$ which partition the edge set of $G$.
+First, we decompose the edges of $G_1$ into at most $3n$ matchings $M_1,\dots,M_{3n}$ as follows.
+Initially, each $M_i$ is empty; we add the edges of $G_1$ one by one to a suitably chosen matching $M_i$.
+By Theorem~\ref{sepsys13-path_decomposition}, there exists a path decomposition of $G_1$ into (at most) $n$ paths $P_1,\dots,P_n$.
 Given an edge $e=xy\in E(G_1)$, let $j$ be such that $e\in P_j$.
 We add $e$ to a matching $M_i$ which contains no edge of $P_j$ and no edge incident to $x$ or $y$.
 As the length of $P_j$ is at most $n-1$ and there are at most $2n$ edges incident to either $x$ or $y$, this process is well defined; indeed, we can always find a matching $M_i$ satisfying the required conditions.
+Note that we have ensured that $|M_i \cap P_j| \le 1$ for each $1 \le i \le 3n$ and $1\le j \le n$.